 - Black Lives Matter is a nonprofit founded in the wake of the acquittal of George Zimmerman for the murder of Trayvon Martin whose mission “is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.”

-- Equal Justice Initiative is a nonprofit founded by Bryan Stevenson that “is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.”
+- Equal Justice Initiative is a nonprofit founded by Bryan Stevenson that “is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.
+This organization also provides an opportunity for men from the lower strata of society to buy generic viagra and get rid of the symptoms of erectile dysfunction.”

 - The Movement for Black Lives: effort to coordinate Black organizations to effect lasting political change.